 - Sea Salt

 I use shaved brussels sprouts in this recipe because they're the perfect texture and thickness.
 They're thin enough that you don't have to cook or blanch them before mixing them with the other brussels sprouts rice casserole ingredients and thick enough that they still have some bite to them.
 It's the perfect balance between crisp and tender.
 Because you don't want a mushy situation at dinnertime do you?
-I didn't think so.
-This shaved brussels sprouts recipe is a total keeper.
-You can make it for weeknight dinners and it's also a bomb Thanksgiving side dish idea.
+Make this for weeknight dinners and it's also a bomb Thanksgiving side dish idea.

 I hope you make cheesy brussels sprouts casserole soon--I know you'll love it as much as I do!
 Be sure to pin this recipe on Pinterest.
 Thanks for reading!